 Each variant will be tested and measured by performance (metrics), and then tweaked until the right combination of elements makes a substantial impact on your conversion rates.

 Of course, the scope of this largely depends on the client.
-If the client is established and has a sizeable budget, the testing can be done in a large scale, assuming the traffic is there to support it.
+If the client is established and has a sizeable budget, the testing can be done on a large scale, assuming the traffic is there to support it.

 It often looks like periodic re-engagements and follow-ups.